New Zealand’s amazing house price boom

 |Sources: RBNZ, REINZ, Global Property Guide|

 One reason for strong house price rises has been the healthy expansion of New Zealand’s economy.

 A second reason was low interest rates.

 A third reason was high immigration.

 International migrant flows have a significant impact on house price movements and construction activity in New Zealand.
-The housing boom of the early-2000s was strongly associated with strong immigration.
+The housing boom of the early-2000s including the strong house price rises from 2012 to 2019 were strongly associated with strong immigration.

 Are property prices too high?
 Maybe not - yields are good.

 New Zealand’s house prices have been estimated by Deutsche Bank to be 30% overvalued relative to income, and 82% overpriced relative to rents, with Auckland the worst outlier.
 The Economist’s global house price index found that New Zealand house prices were 57% overvalued relative to income and 113% overvalued relative to rents.